FeatureProbe/client-sdk-js/README.md

 ## Try Out Demo Code

-We provide a runnable demo code for you to understand how FeatureProbe SDK is used.
+We provide a runnable [demo](https://github.com/FeatureProbe/client-sdk-js/tree/main/example) for you to understand how FeatureProbe SDK is used.

+1. Use featureprobe.io online service.
+[Go to](https://featureprobe.io/login)

-1. Start FeatureProbe Service with docker composer.
+   Or setup FeatureProbe service with docker composer.
 [How to](https://github.com/FeatureProbe/FeatureProbe#1-starting-featureprobe-service-with-docker-compose)

 2. Download this repo and run the demo program:
 ```bash
 git clone https://github.com/FeatureProbe/client-sdk-js.git